christopher5106/FastAnnotationTool/README.md

 - to enable fast annotation : annotate data just by selecting the diagonal of the object, for a fixed ratio.
 Press Enter if the class is always the same.
 Type the letter of the class otherwise.

-- to be re-usable for different scenarios, and leave you free to build any other tool as input of the annotation process, using any pre-existing weaky classifier (depending on your case) or bounding box proposal algorithm such as selective search, to facilitate annotation with a list of rectangles to select (type the letter of the class) or discard (press ESC).
+- to be re-usable for different scenarios, and leave you free to build any other tool as input of the annotation process, using any pre-existing weaky classifier (depending on your case) or bounding box proposal algorithm such as selective search, to facilitate annotation with a list of rectangles to select or discard, by just typing the letter of the class or ESCAPE KEY.

 - to have the extraction tool act like a monad, so that you can apply transformation in any order, at any stage of your process, the format remaining the same : given a directory and a CSV file, extraction tool will produce a new directory and CSV file, in the same format.